-There is one age question in the MRF MAPSTM questionnaire which captures the exact ages of the respondents.
+There is one age question in the MRF MAPSTM questionnaire that captures the exact ages of the respondents.
 There is also a proportion of respondents who refuse to give their exact ages.
 Between July 2020 and December 2022 missing ages for respondents who were not willing to disclose their exact ages were imputed using relevant demographic variables such as age groups of own children.
 As from January 2023, an additional question with five-year age bands was introduced to cater for such respondents.
-A total of 28 respondents refused to provide their exact ages and opted to rather indicate their age band during the first half of 2023.
+A total of 53 respondents refused to provide their exact ages and opted to rather indicate their age band during the MAPSTM January 2023 - December 2023 fieldwork period.
 Mid-points of the chosen age bands were then imputed as their exact age.
 For example, a respondent who selects a 30 - 34 age band is automatically assigned an exact age of 32 years on question PD1 (Would you mind telling me your exact age?) when the imputation process is carried out.